betrusted-io/xous-book/src/ch09-07-discussion.md

 ### Ciphertext Comparison Attacks

 An adversary may come across backup archives of the PDDB, or snapshots taken at events such as border crossings or other lawful or unlawful surveillance seizures.
 With more than one backup file, an adversary could compare the evolution of the ciphertext and noise, and map out which blocks are very likely to be unused, versus ones which have definitely been used.
-The more frequently snapshots taken, the less deniable things become, to an asmyptotic limit of an adversary with a precise log of every write to disk, leading to zero deniability (but you have bigger problems if this has happened).
+The more frequently snapshots taken, the less deniable things become, to an asymptotic limit of an adversary with a precise log of every write to disk, leading to zero deniability (but you have bigger problems if this has happened).

 To counter this, a user may regularly `churn` their device after doing a backup.
 This is done by running the `pddb churn` command in the `shellchat` app.
 This will ask the user to unlock all known secret Bases, and then it will: